-- 4.1.
-The recruitment process described in section 3 applies whether recruiting to business positions at the end of the standard two-year tenure, or to individual business vacancies that occur 'mid-term', such as when an existing business member chooses to leave the TES Board part-way through their two-year tenure. - 4.2.
-In the event that a new TES business member is appointed mid-term, their tenure is aligned to the current two-year tenure period (so rather than the new business member serving a full two-year term, they will serve only for however many months remain of the current tenure). - 4.3.
+- 4.4.
+In the event that three or fewer members of the original selection panel remain (where some members are no longer employed by or engaged with TES, ESCC or SELEP so cannot participate), then a new selection panel will be convened according to the procedure described in 3.6-3.8. - 4.5.
+In approving the appointment, the selection panel will aim to reach a consensus.
+Should a vote be required then a majority ruling will suffice, and in the event of a tie, the business representative on the selection panel will have the casting vote. - 4.6.
+Where a new TES business member is appointed mid-term, their tenure is aligned to the current two-year tenure period (so rather than the new business member serving a full two-year term, they will serve only for however many months remain of the current tenure). - 4.7.
 A mid-term vacancy does not need to be recruited to if less than six months remain of the standard two-year tenure period.